Gorilla Families in Bwindi Impenetrable National Park Uganda

 Oruzogo gorilla group is the second-largest habituated family with 25 members in the group and is well known for its playfulness character among its members and one of the best groups to visit in the Ruhija sector.
 It has intriguing members like “Busungu” meaning hot-tempered, “Kaganga” the giant one, and “Bwoba” the coward.

 The family is located in the Ruhija sector and was first sighted back in 2007 with originally 24 individuals.
-The group took the least time to be habituated about 13 months compared to the 2 years it normally takes for a group to be fully familiar with guest presence.
+Bitukura group took the least time to be habituated, about 13 months.
+This is in comparison to the 2 years it normally takes for a group to be fully familiar with guest presence.

 This was attributed to its close relationship with the Kyaguriro group that allowed it to cross paths with rangers even before the process started which shortened it to just a year.
 The group is made up of 14 members currently, led by Ndahura the silverback.

-Mishaya gorilla group is composed of 12 members and still has aggressive traits of its former leader Mishaya who was aggressive and picked up fights with any other group encountered.
+Mishaya gorilla group is composed of 12 members and still has aggressive traits of its former leader Mishaya.
+The latter was aggressive and picked up fights with any other group encountered.
 Mishaya broke away from the larger Nshongi group to begin his group with 10 individuals.
-The group is located in the Rushaga sector and can be visited by 8 permitted people daily.
+Mishaya is located in the Rushaga sector and can be visited by 8 permitted people daily.

 This perhaps is the most cherished group in the whole of Uganda since 1999 when it was habituated.
 Found in the Ruhija sector, it has 15 members and greatly contributed and still aiding in the efforts of study and research the differences of the Bwindi gorillas and those in the Virunga national park.
 This has speeded up the conservation process as new data is picked daily.